 Vegetable Oils

-In situations where you’re short on specialized cleaning supplies, household oils like vegetable oil can be your ally.
+In situations where you don’t have special cleaning supplies, household oils like vegetable oil can help you out.
 This method works particularly well with latex paints but might not be as effective with acrylic paints.
 Apply a small amount of oil to the stained area and allow it to sit.
 After a few minutes, use an old toothbrush to help lift the paint.
 Finish by washing the area with warm water.

 Dish Soap Mixture